bdeployteam/bdeploy/doc/retypeuser/setup/master.md

 ## User

-Only authenticated users have access to the web UI.
+Only authenticated users have access to the Web UI.
 The initial user has been created by the `init` command.
-Use this user to log in to the Web UI, and create additional users (or provide external authentication mechanisms) from the [User Accounts](/experts/system/#user-accounts) administration page.
+Use this user to log in to the Web UI and create additional users (or provide external authentication mechanisms) from the [User Accounts](/experts/system/#user-accounts) administration page.